 PCB board design services may provide high-performance PCBs with several benefits by implementing these strategies.

-• Extended Lifespan: Electronic components with less heat accumulation have a longer lifespan, which lowers the chance of an early failure and guarantees a longer product life cycle.
+- Extended Lifespan: Electronic components with lower heat accumulation have a longer lifespan, reducing the risk of early failure and extending the product life cycle.

 The Role of Simulation and Testing